 The most recent comprehensive departmental self-study and review took place in Winter 2012.
-The offerings in the Core Program by the German Studies Department were mostly recently studied and reviewed, internally, in Fall 2019.
-Two new courses, GERM2203 and GERM2239, were approved by the UCRC in Fall 2019; GERM2203 has not yet be taught as an Arts Core course but is slated for Fall 2021.
-Additional proposals for Literature Core offerings from the German Studies Department are currently, or will presently be, under review by the UCRC.
+The offerings in the Core Program by the German Studies program were mostly recently studied and reviewed, internally, in Fall 2022.
+UNAS1721 (the most recently devised new course, taught by Nick Block as an Enduring Questions course with Literature and EDJ credit) was offered for the first time in Spring 2022; GERM1601 is scheduled for its first offering as part of the renewed Perspectives on Art series in Fall 2023; and GERM1701 is slated to be taught for the first time as a Cultural Diversity Core (EDJ) course for Spring 2024.
+All proposals for Literature, Arts, and Engaging Difference and Justice Core offerings from the German Studies program have been reviewed successfully by the UCRC.